santisbon/reference/src/rpi.md

     shasum -c Orangepi3b_1.0.0_debian_bookworm_server_linux5.10.160.img.sha
     ```
 1. Write and preconfigure the OS on the SD card.
-    You can use Raspberry Pi Imager (`brew install --cask raspberry-pi-imager`).
+    Option 1: Use Raspberry Pi Imager (`brew install --cask raspberry-pi-imager`).
 Make sure you use the correct version of the OS (32-bit or 64-bit).
-    1.1.
-Change the default password for the `pi` user.
+    * Change the password for the default user.
-    1.2.
-Enable SSH (password or ssh keys); remove password authentication if using keys.
+    * Enable SSH (password or ssh keys); remove password authentication if using keys.
-    1.3.
-Configure WiFi if needed.
+    * Configure WiFi if needed.
-    1.4.
-Take note of the hostname.
+    * Take note of the hostname.

-    Alternatively, you can do it manually:
+    Option 2: Do it with `cloud-init` and the command line.
+Adjust values for your own environment (Wi-Fi network credentials, your OS tools to copy/paste, name of SSH key, etc.)
     ```sh title="on your laptop"
     # Insert the SD card and find the device e.g. /dev/disk3
     diskutil list